-- The Industrial / Research Internship shall carry 100 marks and shall be evaluated through continuous assessment only. - At the end of Industrial / Practical training / internship, the student shall submit a brief report on the training undergone and a certificate from the organization concerned. - The evaluation will be made based on the breakup as shown in Table 13
+- The Industrial / Research Internship shall carry 100 marks and shall be evaluated through continuous assessment only. - At the end of Industrial / Practical training / internship, the student shall submit a brief report on the training undergone and a certificate from the organization concerned. - The evaluation will be made based on the breakup as shown in Table 13:

-Component Category Marks

-CAM Progress reports Punctuality - 10 marks Maintenance of DID - 10 marks 30

-Skill set- 10 marks

-Company/Institution Feedback 30

-ESM Viva-Voce Examination (conducted internally by a three-member Departmental Committee constituted by the Head of the Department) 30

-Final Report 10
+Component Category Marks Progress Punctuality - 10 marks 30 reports Maintenance of DID - 10 marks CAM Skill set - 10 marks Company/Institution Feedback 30 Viva-Voce Examination (conducted internally 30 by a three-member Departmental Committee constituted by the Head of the Department) ESM Final Report 10